Code-Institute-Submissions/away-day/README.md

 <img src="images/site/namebar.PNG">

 Welcome to my interactive front-end development milestone project.
-For this project I chose to create Away Day, a website that harnesses Google APIs to provide football fans with the best pubs, clubs and hotels close to the opponent's stadium.
+For this project I chose to create Away Day, a website that harnesses Google's Place API to provide football fans with the best pubs, clubs and hotels close to the opponent's stadium.

 The idea behind this project is that the most dedicated sports fans already know their hometown inside out, but they can spend up to half of their time following their team away from home.
 AwayDay gives fans the best hotels, restaurants, pubs and cafes within a